irvtheswerve/hello-world/README.md

 I am new to all of this coding but aim to be an expert very soon.

-It takes dedication and steadfastedness to overcome the challenges that life throws at you.
+It takes time, dedication and steadfastedness to overcome the challenges that life throws at you.